MRHan-426/SOSLAM/README.md

 + If you want to use it in your work or with other datasets, you should prepare the dataset containing:

   - RGB image
   - Label xml (contain "objectKey" key to store the data association information)
   - Odom txt
   - Depth image (if you do not need point cloud visualization, just ignore)
+  - Camera intrinsic txt

   Be aware that you should rename your images and xmls as number 1,2,3,...

   Be aware that RGB, Depth, Label, Odom must match.

 + This is an incomplete version of our project.
-We have a lot of experiments to be done.
+    - We have a lot of experiments to be done.
+    - We have not achieved real-time.